Pixofield/keyshape-avd-format/README.md

  * symbols create duplicate code, which can create large files
  * curved motion paths become straight motion paths
  * skew is not supported because AVDs don't support skewing
- * clip paths only support path shape animations (no transform animations)
+ * clipping paths only support path shape animations (no transform animations)
- * only one path object under a clipPath is allowed
+ * clipping paths can only have one path object
- * only one clipPath object per object is allowed
+ * only one clipping path per object is allowed
- * masks are treated as clip paths
+ * masks are treated as clipping paths
  * stroke dash offset animations are exported as path trimming animations
  * repeating is not supported